Hanford Reach Fall Upriver Bright Chinook Fishing

 |Here a combo spinner, cheater & eggs did the trick on one of the early brighter fish taken here.|

-Main Targeted For the Lower Area : This lower area, as said above, will be near the mouth of the Yakima River between the towns of Richland and Pasco Washington.
+Main Targeted For the Lower Area : This lower area, as said above, will be near the mouth of the Yakima River between the towns of Richland and Pasco Washington and down to the mouth of the Snake River.
 There is a nice boat launch and parking area just north of Highway 182 in Richland, just before you cross the bridge going east into Pasco.
 There are another 1/2 a dozen boat launches downriver on both sides of the river to the mouth of the Snake River.
 This area is known as the Tri-Cities area, comprised of the cities of Richland, Pasco and Kennewick, and will be the area most fishermen use when this lower area.
 This is not to preclude you finding other waters that can also be productive.

 Here the water is flowing to a lesser degree than the upriver fishery and far enough above McNary Dam as a transition area, and more of a lazy river like fishery, thereby more conducive to smaller boats, and therefore is a bit more laid back than the upper fishery where faster water, gravel bars and channels need to be watched closely.